chasefromm17/SpotlightGone-iOS-10-/README.md

 **License**: Licensed under the MIT license.

 **Credits**: Credits to me for making this.
 You may reproduce and reuse this software, but please credit me if you can for making this.

+**Repo for installation and download**: You will have to wait for it to be available for ARM32-bit devices.